 Ooh Ahh Point is located on the South Kaibab trail.
 The trailhead is near the Grand Canyon Village area off of Yaki Point Road.
 This area is only accessible by shuttle bus, which fortunately are free of charge and depart frequently.
-The South Kaibab trail provides the shortest route down into the canyon; however, it drops down 600 feet in 0.9 miles, making way for a hot and sweaty climb back up to the rim.
+The South Kaibab trail provides the shortest route down into the canyon; however, it drops down 600 feet (183 m) in 0.9 miles (1.4 km), making way for a hot and sweaty climb back up to the rim.
 Also, contrary to many canyons, it actually gets hotter as you descend rather than cooler.

 Ooh Ahh Point isn’t marked by a sign, but it was very easy to spot because the trail opens up into a wide vista.
 One thing that surprised me about the canyon is the topography of it.
 I expected something long and narrow and deep.
 And the Grand Canyon is all of those things at times.
 But rather than sheer vertical canyon walls that rise thousands of feet above the river, there are also a lot of wide, flat areas far above the canyon floor that give it a somewhat stepwise appearance.